easwari21/Exno.3-Prompt-Engg/README.md

 # Ex.
-No. 3 – Scenario-Based Report Development Utilizing Diverse Prompting Techniques
+No. 3 – Scenario-Based Report Development Using Prompting Techniques

-**Date:**
+**Date: 09.09.2025**
-**Register Number:**
+**Register Number: 212223240033**

 ---

 ## Aim
-To design an AI-powered chatbot that assists customers in resolving issues related to product troubleshooting, order tracking, and general inquiries.
-The chatbot should handle various customer queries efficiently while maintaining a conversational and user-friendly tone.

-In this experiment, different prompting strategies are employed, ranging from **basic task-oriented prompts** to **complex persona-driven prompts**, to guide the chatbot’s responses.
+To study and apply different prompting techniques for designing an AI-powered chatbot.
+The chatbot should assist customers in:
+- Troubleshooting products
+- Tracking orders
+- Answering general inquiries

 ---

+## Theory
+Prompting is the method of guiding AI responses through carefully designed instructions.
+Different prompting strategies can affect **accuracy, tone, and clarity** of chatbot responses.

+In this experiment, we explore the following prompting techniques:
+1. Direct Instruction Prompts
+2. Contextual Prompting
+3. Persona-Based Prompting
+4. Few-Shot Prompting
+5. Chain-of-Thought Prompting
+6. Instruction with Constraints
+7. Reflective Prompting

+Each method helps the chatbot handle customer queries in a unique way.

+---

 ## Algorithm

-### 1. Direct Instruction Prompts
-- **Objective:** Provide concise responses to customer inquiries.
+1. Identify common customer queries:
+   - Order status
+   - Technical issues
-- **Prompt Pattern:**
+   - General help

-  *“When a customer asks for the status of their order, reply with: ‘Your order is currently being processed and will be delivered by [date].’”*
+2. Select a prompting technique.

+3. Frame a suitable **prompt pattern** (instruction given to AI).

+4. Test the chatbot’s response to each query.

+5. Record the quality of response (clarity, helpfulness, tone).

 ---

+## Examples of Prompting Techniques

+### 1. Direct Instruction Prompt
+**Objective:** Simple and concise answers.
+**Example Prompt:**
+*“When a customer asks about their order, reply: ‘Your order is being processed and will be delivered by [date].’”*

+---

 ### 2. Contextual Prompting
-- **Objective:** Incorporate prior context to give detailed answers based on user’s previous interaction.
-- **Prompt Pattern:**
+**Objective:** Use conversation history for better answers.
+**Example Prompt:**
-  *“If the customer previously mentioned that they haven’t received their order, say: ‘I see that you mentioned your order hasn't arrived yet.
-Let me check the details for you and get back shortly.’”*
+*“If the customer said their order hasn’t arrived, reply: ‘I see your order hasn’t arrived yet.
+Let me check the details and get back to you.’”*

 ---

 ### 3. Persona-Based Prompting
-- **Objective:** Design the chatbot to adopt a persona for engaging interactions.
+**Objective:** Make the chatbot sound like a friendly human agent.
-- **Prompt Pattern:**
+**Example Prompt:**
-  *“Pretend you are a friendly, helpful customer service representative.
-Use a conversational tone, such as: ‘Hey there!
-I’m here to help with any questions you might have.
-Let’s get your issue sorted!’”*
+*“Act like a helpful customer service representative.
+Say things like: ‘Hey there!
+I’m here to help.
+Let’s get this fixed!’”*

 ---

 ### 4. Few-Shot Prompting
-- **Objective:** Teach the chatbot to generalize from examples.
+**Objective:** Learn from examples.
-- **Prompt Pattern:**
-  *“Here are some examples of how to handle technical questions:
+**Example Prompt:**
+*“Examples:
-  - ‘My phone isn’t charging.’ → ‘Have you tried using a different cable?
-If that doesn’t work, it may be an issue with the port.’
+- Q: ‘My phone isn’t charging.’ → A: ‘Try another cable.
+If not, the port may be faulty.’
-  - ‘The screen is flickering.’ → ‘It sounds like a display issue.
-Have you tried restarting the device?’
+- Q: ‘The screen flickers.’ → A: ‘This looks like a display issue.
+Restart and check again.’
-  Now, respond to: ‘My app keeps crashing.’”*
+Now answer: ‘My app keeps crashing.’”*

 ---

 ### 5. Chain-of-Thought Prompting
-- **Objective:** Use step-by-step reasoning for complex troubleshooting.
-- **Prompt Pattern:**
-  *“When a customer reports their laptop overheating, guide them through these steps:
+**Objective:** Solve problems step by step.
+**Example Prompt:**
+*“For laptop overheating:
-  - Ask if they are using the laptop on a soft surface.
+1. Ask if it’s on a soft surface.
-  - Suggest moving the laptop to a flat, hard surface for better airflow.
+2. Suggest using a hard surface.
-  - Ask if they’ve cleaned the vents recently.
+3. Ask if vents are cleaned.
-  - Recommend restarting the device to see if the issue persists.
+4. Recommend restarting.
-  Now, solve: ‘My laptop fan is making a loud noise.’”*
+Now solve: ‘My laptop fan is noisy.’”*

 ---

 ### 6. Instruction with Constraints
-- **Objective:** Provide assistance under specific conditions (e.g., word count, tone).
-- **Prompt Pattern:**
+**Objective:** Answer under set rules (short, simple).
+**Example Prompt:**
-  *“Respond to order inquiries in no more than 50 words and avoid technical jargon.
-Example: ‘Your order is on the way and should arrive by [date].
-Feel free to reach out if you need anything else.’”*
+*“Reply in under 50 words.
+Avoid technical terms.
+Example: ‘Your order is on the way and will arrive by [date].’”*

 ---

 ### 7. Reflective Prompting
-- **Objective:** Reduce misunderstandings by reflecting the user’s query back before answering.
+**Objective:** Repeat the query to confirm before answering.
-- **Prompt Pattern:**
+**Example Prompt:**
-  *“When a customer asks for help, first reflect their question back to them.
-For example, if they ask: ‘How can I reset my password?’ respond with: ‘You’re asking how to reset your password, correct?
-Here’s how you can do it.’”*
+*“Q: ‘How do I reset my password?’ → A: ‘You’re asking how to reset your password, correct?
+Here’s how…’”*

 ---

-## Result
-The various types of prompts were executed successfully, and the chatbot responded appropriately according to each prompting strategy.

----

-## Conclusion
+## Observation
-Thus, the prompts were executed successfully.
-By applying **direct, contextual, persona-based, few-shot, chain-of-thought, constrained, and reflective prompting**, the chatbot demonstrated flexibility in handling diverse customer service scenarios with improved clarity, engagement, and efficiency.
+- Direct prompts give **fast but basic** replies.
+- Contextual and reflective prompts reduce **misunderstandings**.
+- Persona-based prompts make replies more **engaging**.
+- Few-shot and chain-of-thought prompts improve **problem-solving ability**.
+- Instruction with constrain